RednibCoding/NonoGL/README.md

     Returns `true` if the specified mouse button was released since the last frame.

   - **`int tgMouseWheelDelta()`**
-    Returns the direction of the mouse wheel movement: `1` for up, `-1` for down, and `0` if no movement occurred.
+    Returns the direction of the mouse wheel movement: `positive number` means up, `negative number` means down, and `0` if no movement occurred.

   - **`tgVec2 tgGetMousePosition()`**
     Returns the current position of the mouse cursor as an `tgVec2` struct.